 While the case of the missing gold and silver dumbfounded Campbell and his team, they recovered around 1,000 of the boxes.
 This totaled $64 million, or just under half of the recorded amount.

-Yet, the other $76 million appears to have vanished into thin air.
+Yet, another $58 million was unaccounted for.
 The boxes in which the gold and silver were supposed to be were mostly empty.
 Yet, some had a small amount of silver, and others contained paper notes, including poorly scribbled IOUs.

 First State Under Forced to Pay Restitution